 • The bionic limbs had a few more gadgets in the book; he had a dart gun hidden in one of his fingers, and he had an oxygen tank in one of his legs for scuba diving.

-• His speed in the series reached and then exceeded 60mph but the book it’s just noted that he breaks every Olympic and world record.
+• His speed in the series reached and then exceeded 60mph but in the book it’s simply noted that he breaks every Olympic and world record.

 Note: The popularity of The Six Million Dollar Man series also led to some of the best toys every produced.